Deportation of Kilmar Abrego Garcia: Withholding of removal status

 Abrego Garcia applied for asylum after his request for bail was refused, saying he feared returning to El Salvador due to threats of persecution and torture.
 Immigration judge David M. Jones denied his request for asylum, as asylum applications must be submitted within one year of one's arrival in the United States.
 Abrego Garcia had also applied for "withholding of removal" status.
 This request was granted by the judge, who noted that removability had been conceded, but barred deportation to El Salvador, saying that Abrego Garcia faced a "clear probability of future persecution" in the country, and he "demonstrated that [El Salvador's] (Note: The Hill reported that "the immigration judge's order granted Abrego Garcia protection against removal, but referred a number of times to 'Guatemala' rather than El Salvador for reasons that are unclear."
 The government does not dispute that the withholding of removal order was for El Salvador, stating in one court document that "ICE was aware of his protection from removal to El Salvador".) authorities were and would be unable or unwilling to protect him."
 The judge wrote that Abrego Garcia provided "substantial documentation" in favor of his claims and that his testimony was "internally consistent, externally consistent", and "appeared free of embellishment".

 Withholding of removal is "similar to asylum" but requires a higher burden of proof, and does not preclude potential deportation to a third country not covered by the status.
-Unless that occurs, those granted withholding of removal are allowed to live and work lawfully in the US.
-Immigrants are ineligible for withholding of removal if they have been convicted of aggravated felonies, are suspected to have committed a serious crime prior to their arrival in the US, or are judged to present a security risk to the US.
-Unlike asylum, recipients cannot become eligible for a green card and permanent residency to gain a path to citizenship.
+Unless that occurs, those granted withholding of removal are allowed to live and work lawfully in the U.S. Immigrants are ineligible for withholding of removal if they have been convicted of aggravated felonies, are suspected to have committed a serious crime prior to their arrival in the U.S., or are judged to present a security risk to the U.S. Unlike asylum, recipients cannot become eligible for a green card and permanent residency to gain a path to citizenship.

 ICE did not appeal the judge's ruling, and released Abrego Garcia from custody.
 The US Department of Homeland Security granted him a work permit, and he lived and worked legally in Maryland.
 He was required to check in with ICE annually, with which he complied.
 While Abrego Garcia was still detained and awaiting the resolution of his deportation proceedings, he married Jennifer Vasquez Sura in June 2019.
 The two were separated by glass, and an officer gave them both their wedding rings.
 Later in 2019, Vasquez Sura gave birth to their son.
 Abrego Garcia continued working to support his family.
 He became a sheet metal apprentice in September 2024, and was pursuing his journeyman's license at the time of his deportation.